msillano/ms_symtools/MDexchange/README.md

-[**SyMenu MD Exchange**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") is a tool that export and import the SyMenu structure to/from *markdown* files.
-This allows for menu sharing and easily management of large menus.
-By comfortably editing an *MD* file, in a featured editor,  you can update and reorganize the menu tree, change names and edit tooltips for all items.
+[**SyMenu MD Exchange**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub")  allows you to document and 'share' partial or full SyMenu trees with other users.
+The Markdown format enables for easily management of large menus: by editing comfortably an MD file, in a featured editor, you can update and reorganize the menu tree, change names and edit tooltips for all items.

 The origin of this solution bemes from afar.
 I like *SyMenu* for the *tooltips*: between the *'Start Menu'* replacements this is a unique feature.
 Why do I like tooltips?
 Because I use many programs, but not in a regular basis, the tooltips are an useful aid in remebering information about programs and features, documentation, workflows.